YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 We're going to use [Gulp](http://gulpjs.com) to build and serve our application locally and [NodeJS](https://nodejs.org/en) to serve our API and install dependencies through the Node Package Manager (npm).
 If you don't already have Node and Gulp installed, please visit their respective websites and follow instructions for download and installation.

 _Note: Webpack is an alternative to Gulp.
-If you're interested in trying a very customizable webpack build in the future for larger Elm projects, check out [elm-webpack-loader](https://github.com/rtfeldman/elm-webpack-loader)._
+If you're interested in trying a customizable webpack build in the future for larger Elm projects, check out [elm-webpack-loader](https://github.com/rtfeldman/elm-webpack-loader)._

 We also need the API.
 Clone the [NodeJS JWT Authentication sample API](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) repository and follow the README to get it running.